umautobots/nsavp_tools/documentation/data_format.md

     - `images`: A three dimensional dataset (messages x rows x columns) of raw (distorted) monochrome images.
     - `timestamps`: A one dimensional dataset of TAI timestamps in nanoseconds.
 - `image_meta`: A group, derived from [image_meta_msgs/ImageMeta](../image_meta_msgs/msg/ImageMeta.msg) messages (a custom message type), including multiple one dimensional datasets of various image metadata parameters.
 In particular, this includes:
     - `driver_timestamps`: A one dimensional dataset of TAI timestamps in nanoseconds.
-Note that each timestamp matches exactly with the image the metadata corresponds to, but matches may not always exist due to some corresponding messages being dropped on one topic but not the other.
+Note that each timestamp matches exactly with the image the metadata corresponds to.
     - `exposure_time_us`: A one dimensional dataset of exposure times in microseconds.
     - `gain`: A one dimensional dataset of gain values in dB.
 - `cam_diags`: A group, derived from [image_meta_msgs/CameraDiagnostics](../image_meta_msgs/msg/CameraDiagnostics.msg) messages (a custom message type), including multiple one dimensional datasets of various camera diagnostic parameters polled in between image acquisitions.